juxor/afaq/markdown/secH5.md

 situation on the ground?
 As we discuss in [section H.5.8](secH5.html#sech58), this is usually the fate of such parties.

 Within the party, as noted, the role of _"professional revolutionaries"_ (or _"full timers"_) is stressed.
-As Lenin argued, any worker which showed any talent must be removed from the workplace and become a party functionary.
+As Lenin argued, any worker who showed any talent must be removed from the workplace and become a party functionary.
 Is it surprising that the few Bolshevik cadres (i.e. professional revolutionaries) of working class origin soon lost real contact with the